Nets bounce back to top Kings, clinch playoff spot

 Caris LeVert scored 22 points and the Brooklyn Nets clinched a playoff spot for the second straight season with a 119-106 victory over the Sacramento Kings at The Arena near Orlando on Friday.
 The Nets (33-36) improved to 3-2 since the restart and rebounded nicely from a 149-115 loss to the Boston Celtics on Wednesday night.
 Brooklyn is in seventh place in the Eastern Conference, one game ahead of the Orlando Magic, whom they face Tuesday.

 The Kings (29-40) fell to 1-4 since the restart after going 10-5 in their final 15 games before the pause on March 11.
-Sacramento dropped to 13th in the Western Conference, one half-game behind New Orleans and 3 1/2 games behind eighth-place Memphis.
+Sacramento dropped to 13th in the Western Conference, 3 1/2 games behind eighth-place Memphis.
 Bogdan Bogdanovic led Sacramento with 27 points on 11-of-19 shooting.
 De'Aaron Fox added 21, Harrison Barnes contributed 16 points and Buddy Hield came off the bench to score 17, but the Kings shot 42.7 percent and committed 15 turnovers